-Laboratory Work
+Clinics and Laboratory Work

-The laboratory work in the Department of Surgery includes Surgical Exercises and General Surgery.
-In the course in Surgical Exercises the student is required to perform most of the important operations on horses and cattle.
-The animal is placed under general anesthesia, which is maintained until the close of the period, when the subject is destroyed.
+The laboratory work in the Department of Surgery includes Surgical Exercises and Clinics.
+In the course in surgical exercises the student is required to perform all the important operations on horses and cattle.
+The animal for a given exercise is placed under general anesthesia, which is maintained until the close of the period, when the subject is destroyed.
 The maintenance of chloroform anesthesia for three consecutive hours gives the student valuable experience in the technique of general anesthesia, for which there is a constantly increasing demand.
-Emphasis is placed on asepsis and antisepsis, arrest of hemorrhage, suturing, and dressing, so that, while acquiring skill and knowledge of the appearance, resistance, and general character of living tissue, the student also forms proper habits in surgical procedure.
+Strict method is enforced in relation to asepsis and antisepsis, arrest of hemorrhage, suturing, and dressing, so that, while acquiring skill and knowledge of the appearance, resistance, and general character of living tissue, the student also forms proper habits in surgical procedure.